-You should be aware that clinical learning experiences and flexibility vary from site to site.
+You should be aware that clinical learning experiences vary from site to site.

-- At some sites you may be permitted a full range of participation in patient care activities; - Other sites may impose restrictions relative to chart documentation, certain clinical procedures, administration of medication, on-call, etc. - Restrictions are usually based on institutionally mandated protocols but in some cases preceptors will restrict your activity if they have reservations about your ability or professional conduct.
+- At some sites you may be permitted a full range of participation in patient care activities; - Other sites may impose restrictions relative to chart documentation, certain clinical procedures, administration of medication, on-call, etc. - Restrictions are usually based on institutionally mandated protocols.
+Individual preceptors will advance your autonomy as your abilities increase.